EOP-OMB/opal/readme.md

 Username: admin\
 Password: admin
 ## Setting environment variables
 OPAL is designed to run well in a containerized environment.
 It is recomended to set any desired environment variables using your chosen container orchestration solution (kubernetes, docker-compose, etc.).
 You can also set environment variables in a .env file which should be placed in the opal subdirectory.
-The available environment cariables are: \
+The available environment variables are: \

    "environment", #development or production \
    "opal_secret_key", #secret key used to create sessions \
    "debug", #True of False \